 According to a recent post by Common Sense Advisory the top 10 languages that reign online today are: English, Chinese (Simplified), Spanish, German, Japanese, French, Arabic, Portuguese (Brazil), Russian, and Korean.
 Demand for these languages continues to grow, as does the use of Italian (11th on CSA Research’s list of the top 100 languages) and Polish (17th).

-Fast forward to the middle of the century and Fair Languages predicts that the top spoken languages are going to be:
+Fast forward to the middle of the century and Cactus Language Training predicts that the top spoken languages are going to be:

 What does this mean for companies looking at the long game and planning for the future?
 Do we need to worry about what languages people will be using in 2050?
 Won’t technology do all the translation for us automatically by then?
 Perhaps.

 In a recent Wall Street Journal article, technology policy expert Alec Ross predicted that while machine translation still falls short in accuracy, functionality and delivery, that won’t be the case for long.
 Ross believes that within the next decade “the machines will grow exponentially more accurate and be able to parse the smallest detail” and “accelerate the world’s growing interconnectedness.”

 On the other side of the argument, language professor and translator David Arbesú, wrote in a recent article for New Republic that “language contains nuances that are impossible for computers to ever learn how to interpret.”

 We don’t have a crystal ball, so we can’t predict the future.
 But, we’re keeping a watchful eye on the development of machine translation technology so we can continue to bring you best-in-class solutions to meet your needs.